thecredibleway/thecredibleway-com/docs/faq/questions/isnt-religion-a-tool-for-control.md

 In the early Church, Christians were persecuted by political authorities because their message challenged the status quo.
 Jesus' message of the Kingdom of God was seen as a threat to earthly rulers.
-In fact, Christianity teaches that Christians are ultimately citizens of a heavenly kingdom, and their allegiance to earthly governments is secondary to their allegiance to God.
+In fact, Christianity teaches that Christians are ultimately citizens of a heavenly kingdom and their allegiance to earthly governments is secondary to their allegiance to God.
 In [Matt 22:21](https://www.biblegateway.com/passage/?search=Matt%2022%3A21&version=NKJV), Jesus says, *"Give back to Caesar what is
-Caesar's, and to God what is God's"* This teaching distinguishes between the authority of earthly rulers and the supreme authority of God.
+Caesar's and to God what is God's"* This teaching distinguishes between the authority of earthly rulers and the supreme authority of God.

 **Christianity's teaching on the separation of church and state has been a foundation for modern democratic societies**.
 The idea that religious faith should be a matter of personal conviction, not state-enforced conformity, is a principle that has led to greater